 What are "organizations"?

-Your Buffer account, the social channels you've connected, and the users you've invited make up your organization.
-This setup makes it simple to manage your social channels and team all in one place.
-As an individual Buffer user, you have your own organization (with the ability to add your own personal social channels that only you have access to), and you might also be part of another organization as a user with access to that organization's social channels.
+As an individual Buffer user, you have your own organization with the ability to add your own personal social channels that only you have access to.
+You might also be part of another organization as a user with access to that organization's social channels.
 Learn more about the levels of user permissions here.

 - You will always access an organization’s social channels and tools on your own Buffer dashboard and you will never need to log into another Buffer account.

 - You will have access to all of the business features of that organization even if you personally have a different plan.
 Most users of an organization are personally on a free plan.
 However, when they switch over to the organization they've been invited to, they'll see access to the features available on their organization's business plan.

 Getting your invitation

 When someone invites you to their organization, they are prompted to add your email address and set up permissions for which channels you can access.
 Buffer will then send you your email invitation.
 If you do not already have a Buffer account, we will create one for you.
 The email you receive will give you instructions on how to set up your new account and set a password.
 If you don’t receive your email invitation, please reach out to your organization owner and have them check the spelling of your email address.
 Also, check your spam and junk folders to see if the invitation may have landed there.